frenetic-lang/frenetic/guide/04-OxMonitor.md

     ...
     ```

-- Finally, you should test to ensure that other traffic is neither
+- Finally, you should test that other traffic is neither blocked by
-  blocked by the firewall nor counted by your monitor.
-To do so, kill the
+  the firewall nor counted by your monitor.
+To do so, kill the Web
-  Web server running on `h1` and start it on a non-standard port (e.g., 8080):
+  server running on `h1` and start a new Web server on a non-standard
+  port (e.g., 8080):

   * On the terminal for `h1`: